APTrust/dart/electron/easy/plugins/README.md

 ## Packaging Plugin

-Packaging plugins must export a class that implements the methods shown below.
+Packaging plugins must export a field called 'Provider', which is the class that implements the methods shown below.
 The plugin must also export string fields called Format and FormatMimeType that describe what packaging format the plugin provides.

 Formats should be file extensions without the leading dot.
 For example, "tar", "zip", "parchive", etc. FormatMimeType should be the corresponding mime type for the file extension.
 For example, "application/x-tar", "application/zip", "application/x-par2".

 ```javascript